Keys to improving retirement readiness

 Scores are everywhere these days.
 You can get your credit score, see how many steps you took in a day, and get a score for many other things.
 So why not see your progress toward a big goal—your ability to stop working full time, aka retirement, and enjoy life full time?

 The Fidelity Retirement ScoreSM does just that.
 It takes about 60 seconds to answer six simple questions to find out where you stand.
-Whatever your score, you can take some simple, clear steps to stay on track or improve it.
+Whatever your score, there are some simple, clear steps to help you stay on track or improve it.

 What the score is

-The Fidelity Retirement Score measures whether you are on track to cover your estimated essential expenses1 in retirement, based on comprehensive survey data and our retirement planning methodology.
+The Fidelity Retirement Score measures whether a person is on track to cover their estimated essential expenses1 in retirement, based on comprehensive survey data and our retirement planning methodology.

-There are four categories on the retirement preparedness spectrum based on your ability to cover estimated retirement expenses, even in a down market2:
+There are four categories on the retirement preparedness spectrum based on the ability to cover estimated retirement expenses, even in a down market2:

 - Dark green: On Track (96 or over).
-You are on track to cover 95% or more of total estimated expenses.
+On track to cover 95% or more of total estimated expenses.

 - Green: Good (81-95).
 On track to cover essential expenses, but not discretionary expenses like travel, entertainment, etc.